 The Cherokee Nation has a rich history that dates back all the way to ten thousand BC!
-They are an important part of this nation’s past, and as such, should be remembered by all.
+They're an important part of our nation’s past, and as such, should be remembered by all.
 There are lots of parts of the history that are bloody and violent and cause for much grief.
 Read on to see a time line that dates all the way back to the original Native American tribes.

 This is the time when the nomadic tribes inhabited what is now present day North Carolina.
 Not much is known about these Native Americans, other than the land they lived in.

 8000 – 1000 B.C.

 This is often referred to as the archaic period.
 This is when the Native Americans began developing trading networks.
 They also began making and using pottery; some of which can still be found in historical sites and museums.

 1000 B.C. – 900 A.D.